Shane Daly: Ireland

-Daly represented Ireland under-20s during the 2016 Six Nations Under 20s Championship and 2016 World Rugby Under 20 Championship, starting every game and scoring two tries in the former, and scoring a try in the final of the latter as Ireland U20 finished the tournament as runners-up, their best ever result.
+Daly represented Ireland under-20s during the 2016 Six Nations Under-20s Championship and 2016 World Rugby Under 20 Championship, starting every game and scoring two tries in the former, and scoring a try in the final of the World Cup as Ireland U-20 finished the tournament as runners-up, their best ever result.
+The 2016 team were the first Irish men's team to beat an All Blacks team when they sensationally beat the defending world champions 33–24 in Pool A of the 2016 U20 World Cup.

 Daly has also represented Ireland 7s, where he played as a forward.
 He was selected in the squad for the 2017–18 season.
 He was a member of the Ireland squad that finished seventh at the 2018 Paris Sevens.
-He was also part of the squad that finished in ninth place and won the Challenge Trophy at the 2018 Rugby World Cup Sevens, beating Australia 24–14 in the final.
+He was also part of the squad that finished in ninth place and won the Challenge Trophy at the 2018 Rugby World Cup Sevens in San Francisco, beating Australia 24–14 in the final.
 He was included in the squads for the 2019 Paris Sevens and the 2019 Rugby Europe Sevens Olympic Qualifying Tournament.

 Daly's form for Munster during the 2019–20 season was rewarded with his first senior call-up in October 2020 to the Ireland squad for the two delayed remaining fixtures of the 2020 Six Nations Championship.
 He made his debut for Ireland in their final Autumn Nations Cup pool fixture against Georgia on 29 November 2020, coming on as a replacement for provincial teammate Keith Earls in Ireland's 23–10 win.
+Daly also came on as a substitute in Ireland v Japan on 3 July 2021 where Ireland won 39–31.

 Daly was selected in the Emerging Ireland squad that travelled to South Africa to participate in the Toyota Challenge against Currie Cup teams Free State Cheetahs, Griquas and Pumas in September–October 2022.
 He started and scored one try in Emerging Ireland's 54–7 opening win against Griquas on 30 September, featured as a replacement in the 28–24 win against the Pumas on 5 October, and started and scored one try again in the 21–14 win against the Cheetahs on 9 October.

 Following the Toyota Challenge, Daly was also selected in the Ireland A panel that joined the senior Ireland team after round 7 of the 2022–23 United Rugby Championship to face an All Blacks XV on 4 November 2022; Daly featured as a replacement in Ireland A's 47–19 defeat.

+Daly was selected again for Ireland A's for a fixture against England A's held in Bristol on 23 February 2025.
+This was the first Ireland ‘A’ fixture since November 2022's clash with the All Blacks XV.
+During this fixture Daly sustained a torn hamstring injury that ruled him out of contention for Irelands 2025 summer tour.